mmrosatab/climate-check/README.md

 ## Hello, welcome!

-Nextjs application to check weather
+NextJS application to check weather

 ## How to run